xbeat/Machine-Learning/README.md

 Multi-layered cohort sequence modeling is a powerful technique used in various fields to analyze and predict the behavior of groups over time.
 This approach combines the concepts of cohort analysis and sequence modeling, allowing researchers to uncover complex patterns and trends within populations.

+## Enhancing Open Source LLMs with Attached Heads

+Introduction to Attaching Heads to Open Source LLMs

+Attaching heads to open source Large Language Models (LLMs) is a powerful technique for enhancing their capabilities.
+This process involves adding specialized neural network layers on top of pre-trained LLMs to perform specific tasks.
+We'll explore various methods including linear probes, multi-task fine-tuning, and LLM regression.

+## Dimensionality Reduction in Machine Learning with Python

+Introduction to Dimensionality Reduction

+Dimensionality reduction is a crucial technique in machine learning that aims to reduce the number of features or variables in a dataset while preserving its essential information.
+This process helps overcome the curse of dimensionality, improves computational efficiency, and can enhance the performance of machine learning models.

 ## Deep Learning Titans TensorFlow vs. PyTorch in Python

 Deep Learning Titans: TensorFlow vs. PyTorch